Skip to content

 Tech & Integration

 REST API plus iOS/Android/Web SDK plus WooCommerce/Magento/PrestaShop plugins.
-No-code Router.
+No-code Router, BridgerFraud, Settlement Calendar.
 PCI DSS Level 1 embedded checkout.
-1-3 week integration per Paybis case
+1-3 week integration per the Paybis case

 User Trust

 No notable Trustpilot profile.
-4.6/5 Glassdoor (16 reviews) but that is employer rating, not product.
+4.6/5 Glassdoor (16 reviews, 92% recommend), but that is an employer rating rather than a product one.
 FinTelegram coverage of forex broker facilitation is a real reputational drag

 Score Explanation

 iGaming Fit lands in the middle of the orchestrator pack.
 BridgerPay names Casino 888 as a client and serves gaming as one of multiple verticals, but it does not lead with iGaming the way Praxis does, and no SoftSwiss, EveryMatrix or Slotegrator platform connectors are documented.
-Geographic Coverage is strong on paper through the connector library — the same caveat applies as with every orchestrator: your real reach depends on which PSPs you actually contract with.
-Security is solid for a routing layer (PCI DSS Level 1, SOC 2, Visa TPA, Mastercard MRP), but it is structurally smaller than what a direct PSP carries because there is no acquiring license behind it.
-Fees prices the routing layer only, not the downstream PSP cost — read this with the standard orchestrator caveat.
-Tech is genuinely BridgerPay's strongest dimension: no-code Router with drag-and-drop, embedded checkout, SDKs across iOS/Android/web, and a documented Paybis integration that dropped from several months to three weeks.
+Geographic Coverage is strong on paper through the connector library, with the same caveat that applies to every orchestrator: your real reach depends on which PSPs you actually contract with.
+Security is solid for a routing layer (PCI DSS Level 1, SOC 2, Visa TPA, Mastercard MRP) and now includes BridgerFraud as an in-house no-code fraud engine added in November 2025, but it is structurally smaller than what a direct PSP carries because there is no acquiring license behind it.
+Fees price the routing layer only and not the downstream PSP cost, so read this with the standard orchestrator caveat.
+Tech is BridgerPay's strongest dimension: a no-code Router with drag-and-drop, embedded checkout, SDKs across iOS/Android/web, BridgerFraud and the Settlement Calendar (which cuts monthly close time by up to 50%), and a documented Paybis integration that dropped from several months to three weeks.
 User Trust is where the score gets dragged down.
-The Glassdoor 4.6 is genuine but tells you about office culture in Limassol, not about how the product behaves under load.
-The bigger issue is FinTelegram's documented coverage of BridgerPay facilitating unregulated FX brokers — a real reputational risk for any UKGC or MGA-licensed operator doing PEP and adverse-media checks on its payment partners.
+The Glassdoor 4.6 (92% recommend) is real but tells you about office culture in Limassol rather than how the product behaves under load.
+The bigger issue is FinTelegram's documented coverage of BridgerPay facilitating unregulated FX brokers, a real reputational risk for any UKGC or MGA-licensed operator doing PEP and adverse-media checks on its payment partners.

 Who Is BridgerPay Best For?